venteng/finalytics/topic/SVCJ/readme.md

 1. David: Provid and modify slides to introduce SVCJ
 2. List of slides in Quaninars
+3. List of papers in Google Scholars
-3. Review papers in Step 2 and go back to modify sldies in Step 1.
+4. Review papers in Steps 2 and 3 and go back to modify sldies in Step 1.

 |Index| Title | Link |